sausheong/mindb/README.md

 Auto‑save triggers: CREATE/DROP USER, GRANT/REVOKE, CREATE/DROP ROLE, ALTER USER.

 ### Web Console Login UI
-The web console includes a dedicated login screen rather than relying on the browser’s Basic Auth dialog.
+The web console includes a dedicated login screen rather than relying on the browser's Basic Auth dialog.
 After you sign in, the console stores your session (per tab) in `sessionStorage`, shows your `username@host` in the header, and adds the proper Authorization header to subsequent requests.
 You can log out at any time, which clears the session and returns you to the login page.
 Open the console at `http://localhost:8080/console`.

 ### API Reference (Auth)